Omni-X-NFT/omni-x/README.md

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

 # How to deploy and test
+ *Caution*
+ TransferManagerGhosts should be deployed as same address to all networks.
 ## Deploy to rinkeby and bsct
 - npx hardhat deployOmniX --network fuji
 - npx hardhat deployOmniX --network bsct